rebelsky/csc207c/_mps/associative-arrays.md

   Each student should submit their own responses to this project.
 You may consult other students in the class as you develop your solution.
 If you receive help from anyone, make sure to cite them in your responses.
+note: |
+  In the future, set a much earlier due date for tests.
 link: true
 ---
 _Please do not read over this mini-project until we have discussed it in class._